Checkmk

 Temporarily disable notifications

-You should also consider turning off notifications in the pre-update site — for similar reasons to the ones we explained in the previous section on automatic agent updates.
+You should also consider turning off notifications in the site before the update — for similar reasons to those we explained in the previous section on automatic agent updates.
 This way you avoid your colleagues from the monitoring team receiving unnecessary notifications.

 You can turn off notifications centrally with the main Notifications switch in the Master control snap-in.

-It may will happen that after the update one or another service is CRIT which had not been the case previously.
-Take care of new problems after the update first.
-You can also view any 'unhandled' problems, e.g. in the Overview snap-in.
+It may happen that after the update one or another service is CRIT which had not been the case previously.
+Take care of new problems after the update for example, in the Overview snap-in.

-Important: Don’t forget to turn on the notifications again, e.g. when the number of unhandled problems after the update has leveled off to the level before the update.
+Don’t forget to turn on the notifications again, e.g. when following the update the number of unhandled problems has leveled off to the level seen before the update.

 3.2.
 Updates in distributed monitoring